wezelboy/check_predicted/README.md

 # check_predicted.py
-# version 0.6
+# version 0.7
 Nagios plugin that analyzes RRD files for real-time anomaly detection.

+This plugin uses the nagios-plugin python module.

-I'm currently reworking to run under check_mk/OMD in a more general case since people seem to be interested in that sort of thing.
+This plugin is meant to run under check_mk/OMD in a more general case since people seem to be interested in that sort of thing.

-February 2020- check will run in omd environment.
-It will now alert on anomalies.
+check_predicted.py uses the rrdtool PREDICTSIGMA tool to generate predictions of all the performance metrics of a service.
+It then compares the predicted value to the actual current value.
+The main output is the "difference/sigma ratio", which is the difference between the actual and predicted value divided by the standard deviation.

+The higher the d/s ratio, the more anomalous the actual value.
+The nagios warn and crit values are compared to the d/s ratio.

 By default it will only return the difference/sigma ratio, but in debug mode it will return all metrics.

 Check should be run as OMD site user.
+In check_mk it is meant to be run as an active check.
+By default, there should be about 5 weeks of data to work with.

 A simple example would be:
 check_predicted.py --host $HOST --servicename Interface_1

-check_predicted.php is a crude pnp4nagios template for graphing.
-It is not updated.

 Note: I keep my stuff in a private repo elsewhere.
 But I will make occasional updates here.